sandhyaparna/Data-Science/ML Algorithms/Supevised/LogisticRegression.md

 Model parameters are updated with respect to the derivative of the loss function.
 Derivative or slope of Loss function provides direction and stepsize in our serach
 * If Loss function derivative is +ve then move towards -ve(left) and if the value is big then take a big stepsize
-* If Loss function derivative is -ve then move towards +ve(left) and if the value is small then take a small stepsize
+* If Loss function derivative is -ve then move towards +ve(left) and if the value is small then take a small stepsize It is important to add regularization to logistic regression because:
+* Helps stop weights being driven to +/- infinity

-Logistic regression predicts the probability of occurrence of an event by fitting data to a logit function.
+* Helps logits stay away from asymptotes which can halt training Logistic regression predicts the probability of occurrence of an event by fitting data to a logit function.
 Log odds of the outcome is modeled as a linear combination of the predictor variables.
 Logistic regression is a part of GLM that assumes a linear relationship between link function and independent variables in logit model.
 Estimates probabilities using underlying logistic function.
 * Probability(For +ve outcome) ranges from 0 to 1 <br/>
 * odds = p/(1-p) = probability of event occurrence / probability of not event occurrence  <br/>